top of page

 • Do you ship to other states?

 Yes.
-We do sell and ship our bouquets throughout the country.
+We do sell and ship our bouquets throughout the United States.
 We prioritize affordability and typically utilize the most cost-effective shipping method available, unless specified otherwise by the customer.
-Due to the delicate nature of bouquets and their potential size, shipping costs may be slightly higher to ensure proper care and handling.
 Rest assured, we believe in transparent pricing.
-Our policy is simple: we only charge you what it costs us.
-Unlike some, we do not tack on any handling fees.
+Unlike some, we do not tack on any additional handling fees.
 Our shipping services extend to the contiguous 48 states.
 For further information or special requests, please don't hesitate to contact us.

 • What's the process for custom ordering?

-• Do you create custom bouquets and centerpieces?
+• Do you design custom bouquets and centerpieces?

 • Where are you located?